-- 47. A member who has been suspended in accordance with rule 46 must, without unreasonable delay, leave the precincts of the Provincial Parliament, and may not, during the period of suspension, without written permission of the Speaker- - (a) enter the precincts for whatever purpose; - (b) participate in any activity of the Provincial Parliament or any of its committees.
+- 47. A member who has been suspended under Rule 46 must, without unreasonable delay, leave the precincts of the Provincial Parliament, and may not, during the period of suspension, without written permission of the Speaker- - (a) enter the precincts for whatever purpose; - (b) participate in any activity of the Provincial Parliament or any of its committees.